-Rome, October 10 2019 - Farms and historic homes together to demonstrate how it is possible to combine the protection of art and the landscape with high quality food production and the offer of experiential tourism, which allows you to experience the extraordinary beauty of the Italian countryside.
+Rome, October 10 2019 - Farms and historic houses together to demonstrate how it is possible to combine the protection of art and the landscape with high quality agri-food production and with the offer of experiential tourism, which allows you to experience the extraordinary beauty of the Italian countryside.
 Today in Rome, at Palazzo della Valle, the President of Confagricoltura Massimiliano Giansanti and President of the Italian Historic Houses Association (ADSI) Giacomo of Thiene have entered into an important agreement based on this commonality of interests.

 The one between Confagricoltura and the Italian Historical Dwellings Association is a collaboration that has continued for many years, since there are many companies associated with the Agricultural Organization that belong to ancient houses, subject to restrictions due to their importance as assets of historical and artistic interest .